Chase Claypool

-Chase Claypool (born July 7, 1998) is a Canadian professional American football wide receiver for the Chicago Bears of the National Football League (NFL).
-He played college football at Notre Dame and was drafted by the Pittsburgh Steelers in the second round of the 2020 NFL Draft.
+Chase Claypool (born July 7, 1998) is a Canadian professional football wide receiver.
+He played college football for the Notre Dame Fighting Irish and was selected by the Pittsburgh Steelers in the second round of the 2020 NFL draft.
+He has also played in the NFL for the Chicago Bears, Miami Dolphins, and Buffalo Bills.

-Early years
+Early life

 Claypool attended Abbotsford Senior Secondary School in Abbotsford, British Columbia, Canada where he played both basketball and AA football in his senior years and graduated in 2016.

 During his career, he set numerous school receiving records.
 After receiving recruitment offers from several top-tier US colleges, Claypool decided to commit to the University of Notre Dame to play college football.

 College career

 Claypool played in 12 games as a true freshman at Notre Dame in 2016.
 He finished the season with five receptions for 81 yards and led the team in special teams tackles with 11.
 As a sophomore in 2017, he started eight of 12 games, recording 29 receptions for 402 yards and two touchdowns.
 As a junior in 2018, Claypool started 12 of 13 games, finishing second on the team with 50 receptions for 639 yards and four touchdowns.
 Claypool took over as Notre Dame's number one receiver his senior year in 2019, a season in which he caught 66 passes for 1,037 yards and 13 touchdowns.